Simon gets his piece in before the others. Result!

 Mitsubishi have a very neat EV concept with Appia-style doors. eX-concept, if you can’t wait for the pictures.

-In a DTW First, roving correspondent Robertas Parazitas, continues his reporting from the 86th Geneva International Motor Show.
+Roving correspondent Robertas Parazitas, continues his reporting from the 86th Geneva International Motor Show.

 Tuesday 01 March 2016